Does MBA Accreditation Matter?

 Types of MBA Accreditation

-There are two general types of accreditation that students should consider when looking at MBA programs: programmatic and regional accreditation.
+There are two general types of accreditation that students should consider when looking at MBA programs: programmatic and institutional accreditation.

 Programmatic accreditation is typically specific to an individual department or program housed within a college or university.
 This type of accreditation is specialized and these accrediting bodies generally focus on a specific industry or subject area, such as business or engineering.

-Alternatively, regional accreditation applies to an entire university or college.
-These schools are nonprofits but may operate as public or private institutions.
-At the institutional level, schools may also hold national accreditation, although this is usually reserved for for-profit schools and vocational institutions.
-If you're looking for an MBA, you should be applying to regionally accredited schools.
+Alternatively, institutional accreditation applies to an entire university or college.
+These schools can be for-profit or nonprofits and may operate as public or private institutions.
+If you're looking for an MBA, you should be applying to institutionally accredited schools.

 ACBSP awards accreditation to business schools across the globe.
 Its accreditation team examines college business programs and awards accreditation to academically rigorous and quality institutions.
 Additionally, ACBSP is the only body that accredits associate degrees in business.